ucc23/updt_UCC/data/zenodo/README.txt

-shared_members      : Names of clusters with shared members shared_members_perc : Percentage of shared members for each cluster UTI                 : UCC Trust Index, a measure of the reliability of the cluster
+shared_members      : Names of clusters with shared members shared_members_perc : Percentage of shared members for each cluster UTI                 : UCC Trust Index, a measure of the reliability of the cluster bad_oc              : Flag that indicates that this is likely an asterism,
+                      moving group or artifact (based on UTI value, duplication probability and presence in literature)
 ```

 Columns listed in the `UCC_members.parquet` file (one row per star):